Meet the Team

 As the Manager of Communications and Engagement for the HHT, Sarah will be the lead in implementing and overseeing the communications and engagement strategies for the HHT that crosses providers, physicians, patients and those with lived/living experience.

 GHHN Manager of Health Equity and Strategic Initiatives

-In her role as Manager of Health Equity and Strategic Initiatives, Mia will be responsible for the implementation, monitoring, and evaluation of the GHHN Equity, Inclusion, Diversity, Anti-Racism, and Anti-Oppression Framework to support the GHHN’s goal of integrated care that is rooted in anti-racism and equitable approaches to population health.
+In her role as Manager of Health Equity and Strategic Initiatives, Mia will be responsible for the implementation, monitoring, and evaluation of the GHHN Health Equity Framework to support the GHHN’s goal of integrated care that is rooted in anti-racism, anti-oppression, and equitable approaches to population health.

 GHHN Integration Lead

 Veronica serves as the Integration Lead for the Greater Hamilton Health Network.